cedricbonhomme/newspipe/documentation/deployment.rst

 Configuration
 =============

 Configuration (database url, email, proxy, user agent, etc.) is done via the file `conf/conf.cfg`.
 Check this file before initializing the database (with `manager.py`).

 If you want to use pyAggr3g470r with Tor/Privoxy, you just have to set the value of `http_proxy` (most of the time: `http_proxy = 127.0.0.1:8118`).
 Else leave the value blank.

 Automatic updates
 =================

 You can fetch new articles with `cron <https://en.wikipedia.org/wiki/Cron>`_.
 For example if you want to check for updates every 30 minutes, add this line to your cron rules (*crontab -e*):

 .. code-block:: bash

     */30 * * * * cd ~/.pyaggr3g470r/ ; python manager.py fetch_asyncio None None

-You must give the email address you use to login to pyAggr3g470r.